Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Introduction Related Work

-To address these gaps, this paper builds on our prior work examining how humans contribute to robot design through multi-stakeholder, interdisciplinary input, and how robotic systems might better accommodate human needs in real-world healthcare deployment (robot design space) \cite{bai2026towards}.
-We extend this inquiry by pivoting to the human perception space, investigating how stakeholders' assessments of a robot's long-term promise evolve through sustained engagement and how they envision the future of human-robot coexistence in care settings.
-We conducted in-depth follow-up interviews with nine participants who had been involved in a 14-week co-design study (from abstract ideation to high-fidelity prototyping) to investigate how their understanding and attributions evolved.
+To address these gaps, we build on our prior co-design work \cite{bai2026towards} and pivot from robot design to human perception.
+We conducted follow-up interviews with nine participants who had completed a 14-week co-design study (from abstract ideation to high-fidelity prototyping), examining how their assessments of the long-term promise of healthcare robots evolved through sustained engagement and how they envisioned human-robot coexistence in care settings.

 This paper addresses the following research questions: